Trump’s tariff push is a race against time, and potential voter backlash

-WASHINGTON (AP) — President Donald Trump's expansive new tariff regime flips on its head a decades-long global trend of lower trade barriers and is likely, economists say, to raise prices for Americans by thousands of dollars each year while sharply slowing the U.S. economy.
+WASHINGTON (AP) — President Donald Trump's expansive new tariffs reverse a decades-long global trend of lower trade barriers and are likely, economists say, to raise prices for Americans by thousands of dollars each year while sharply slowing the U.S. economy.

-The Yale Budget Lab estimates that all the Trump administration's tariffs would cost the average household $3,800 in higher prices this year.
-The figure includes the impact of the 10% universal tariff announced Wednesday, plus much higher tariffs on about 60 countries, as well as previous import taxes on steel, aluminum, and cars.
+The Yale Budget Lab estimates the Trump administration's tariffs would cost the average household $3,800 in higher prices this year.
+That includes the 10% universal tariff plus much higher tariffs on about 60 countries announced Wednesday, as well as previous import taxes on steel, aluminum and cars.
 Inflation could top 4% this year, from 2.8% currently, while the economy may barely grow, according to estimates by Nationwide Financial.

+Investors turned thumbs-down on the new duties Thursday, with the S&P 500 index dropping 4.8% at the close of trading, its worst day since the pandemic.
+The Dow Jones Industrial Average plunged more than 1,600 points.

+Still, Trump was upbeat Thursday when asked about the stock market drop.

+“I think it’s going very well,” he said.
+“We have an operation, like when a patient gets operated on and it’s a big thing.
+I said this would exactly be the way it is."

-The average U.S. tariff could rise to nearly 25% when the tariffs are fully implemented April 9, economists estimate, higher than it has been in more than a century and higher than the 1930 Smoot-Hawley tariffs that are widely blamed for worsening the Great Recession.
+The average U.S. tariff could rise to nearly 25% when the tariffs are fully implemented April 9, economists estimate, higher than in more than a century, and higher than the 1930 Smoot-Hawley tariffs that are widely blamed for worsening the Great Depression.

-“The president just announced the de facto separation of the U.S. economy from the global economy,” Mary Lovely, senior fellow at the Peterson Institute for International Relations, said.
+“The president just announced the de facto separation of the U.S. economy from the global economy,” said Mary Lovely, senior fellow at the Peterson Institute for International Economics.
 “The stage is set for higher prices and slower growth over the long term."

-Commerce Secretary Howard Lutnick, in an interview on CNBC Thursday, said the policies will help open markets overseas for U.S. exports.
+Commerce Secretary Howard Lutnick argued the policies will help open markets overseas for U.S. exports.

-“I expect most countries to start to really examine their trade policy towards the United States of America, and stop picking on us,” he said. ”This is the reordering of fair trade.”
+“I expect most countries to start to really examine their trade policy towards the United States of America, and stop picking on us,” he said on CNBC Thursday. ”This is the reordering of fair trade.”

-Bob Lehmann, 73, stopped by a Best Buy in Portland, Oregon to buy a keyboard Wednesday.
-He opposed the tariffs.
+Bob Lehmann, 73, who stopped by a Best Buy in Portland, Oregon, Wednesday opposed the tariffs.
 “They’re going to raise prices and cause people to pay more for daily living,” he said.

-Mathew Hall, a 64-year-old paint contractor, said he thought the tariffs were a “great idea” and that potential price increases in the short term were worth it.
+Mathew Hall, a 64-year-old paint contractor, called the tariffs a “great idea” and said potential price increases in the short term were worth it.

 “I believe in the long term, it’s going to be good,” he said, adding that he felt the U.S. had been taken advantage of.

 Nayen Shakya, a Democrat and Theisen’s great nephew, said higher prices are already a hardship.
-At the restaurant where he works, menu prices have been raised to account for higher cost of ingredients, specifically rice, in recent weeks.
+At the restaurant where he works, menu prices have been raised to account for higher ingredient costs.

 “It’s really easy sometimes to say some things in a vague way that everyone can agree with that is definitely more complex under the surface,” said Shakya.
 "The burden of the increased prices is already going to the consumer.”

-AP Writers Paul Wiseman, Jesse Bedayn, and Claire Rush contributed to this report.
-Rush reported from Portland and Bedayn from Colorado.
+AP Writers Paul Wiseman, Jesse Bedayn, Dee-Ann Durbin, and Claire Rush contributed to this report.
+Rush reported from Portland, Durbin from Detroit, and Bedayn from Colorado.
+AP Photographer Erin Hooley contributed from Chicago.

 Credit: AP